polterguy/phosphorusfive/plugins/p5.lambda/README.md

 Notice that although we are creating a widget hierarchy above, you can create any node structure you wish with *[apply]*, including insertions into your database, etc, etc, etc. Any node structure you want to create, is easily accomplished using *[apply]*.
-Databinding in p5.lambda is not in any ways restricted to graphical objects, such as you're probably used to with "databinding" from other programming languages.
+"Databinding" using *[apply]* in P5, is not in any ways restricted to graphical objects, such as you're probably used to with "databinding" from other programming languages.

 #### Escaping databound template value